Farewell My Concubine (film): Criticism of attitudes to queer portrayal

 The film, one of the few mainstream Chinese productions featuring a queer protagonist, has become part of the queer canon in Chinese cinema.
 However, its treatment of homosexuality—particularly in comparison with the original novel—has been the subject of debate.
-At the premiere of Farewell My Concubine, Leslie Cheung recalled: “Chen Kaige once said to me, ‘This is 1992, not 1929.
-Attitudes toward homosexuality should no longer be as sensitive as before.’
-I was very moved when I heard that.”
-Nevertheless, in 2002, Cheung stated in a lecture at the Chinese University of Hong Kong: “In the novel version of Farewell My Concubine, Lilian Lee’s treatment of homosexuality is relatively clear, tolerant, and natural.
-By contrast, Chen Kaige’s film adaptation is marked by extreme homophobia, distorting the autonomy and independence of gay people.”
+Compared with Lilian Lee's original novel, the film places greater emphasis on the relationship between Xiaolou and Juxian, creating a more prominent heterosexual narrative.
+The adaptation also alters the ending: whereas the novel concludes with the surviving protagonists leaving for Hong Kong, the film ends with Cheng Dieyi's death.
+These changes place greater emphasis on a national historical narrative and limit some of the transgressive queer possibilities present in the source material.
+However, Cheng Dieyi's characterization and Leslie Cheung's performance continue to sustain queer interpretations of the film.
+Interpretations of the film have noted that homosexuality is frequently portrayed through themes of gender inversion, coercion, and personal tragedy.
+The narrative also links sexuality to broader structures of violence, political repression, and social discipline in twentieth-century China.
+At the premiere of Farewell My Concubine, Leslie Cheung recalled: "Chen Kaige once said to me, 'This is 1992, not 1929.
+Attitudes toward homosexuality should no longer be as sensitive as before.'
+I was very moved when I heard that."
+Nevertheless, in 2002, Cheung stated in a lecture at the Chinese University of Hong Kong: "In the novel version of Farewell My Concubine, Lilian Lee's treatment of homosexuality is relatively clear, tolerant, and natural.
+By contrast, Chen Kaige's film adaptation is marked by extreme homophobia, distorting the autonomy and independence of gay people."
+In later interviews, Cheung expressed disappointment that the relationship between Cheng Dieyi and Duan Xiaolou was treated largely as a subtext in the film, despite regarding Cheng Dieyi as one of his most important roles.

-Cheung believed that the expansion of the character Ju Xian, played by Gong Li, was intended “to balance the gay elements in the story,” which he said reflected “the director’s reluctance to address same-sex relationships.”
-Cheung also remarked: “During filming, my performance had to compensate for the director’s avoidance of homosexual themes, and I could only do my best within my ability.
-I thought that if the film adaptation of Farewell My Concubine had been faithful to the novel and had further developed its gay themes, its standing among films on the subject would certainly have surpassed that of Happy Together, which I later made.”
+Cheung believed that the expansion of the character Ju Xian, played by Gong Li, was intended "to balance the gay elements in the story", which he said reflected "the director's reluctance to address same-sex relationships".
+Cheung also remarked: "During filming, my performance had to compensate for the director's avoidance of homosexual themes, and I could only do my best within my ability.
+I thought that if the film adaptation of Farewell My Concubine had been faithful to the novel and had further developed its gay themes, its standing among films on the subject would certainly have surpassed that of Happy Together, which I later made."

 The film was well received by international audiences, who praised its broad depiction of modern Chinese history and its bold engagement with taboo subjects such as the Cultural Revolution and a queer protagonist.
-The international reach was facilitated by co-productions between mainland China and Hong Kong, which enabled Chinese filmmakers to access global markets while bypassing certain domestic restrictions.
+The international reach was facilitated by co-productions between China and Hong Kong, which enabled Chinese filmmakers to access global markets while bypassing certain domestic restrictions.